Lockna/lockna.github.io/_posts/2020-08-12-blog-start.md

 ### How I got into programming
 I was playing a lot of video games like Minecraft and also Farming Simulator.
-After some timme I became more and more interested in how it works behind the scenes.
+After some time I became more and more interested in how it works behind the scenes.
 Then I got a programming book for Christmas.
 It was about the programming language Java.
 I also tried Minecraft Server Plugins but I didn't understand anything, so I let it go.
 Some time later I discovered the school for software engineering.
 I knew right away this was it.
 That's where I want to go.

 ### After the start of school
 In the first class we didn't start programming immediately.
-We first went throug the logic heind it on paper.
+We first went through the logic behind it on paper.
 After this we started with C. Yes, C.
 We started with C because it is a simple programming langauge in itself.
 Without class, interface and so on.